Review: Quantum Metrology and Sensing with Many-Body Systems: Non-Equilibrium Quantum Sensing: Dissipative Phase Transitions

 A more fundamental route to overcome noisy metrology was proposed by B. M. Escher et al.~\cite{escher2011general}.
 Their proposal involves treating the system in addition to the environment as a whole unitary process, aiming to restore quantum-enhanced sensitivity.
 This approach entails an upper bound given by

-where $I_Q[\rho_{\mathrm{S}+\mathrm{E}}(\lambda)]$ represents the QFI of the joint system plus environment ($S + E$), and $I_Q[\rho_{\mathrm{S}}(\lambda)]$ denotes the QFI of the system ($S$) only, i.e. with the environment traced out.
+where $I_Q[\rho_{\mathrm{S}+\mathrm{E}}(\theta)]$ represents the QFI of the joint system plus environment ($S + E$), and $I_Q[\rho_{\mathrm{S}}(\theta)]$ denotes the QFI of the system ($S$) only, i.e.~with the environment traced out.
 This framework enables the retrieval of information lost in the environment.
 Such a general approach has found applications in lossy optical interferometry and atomic spectroscopy in the presence of dephasing~\cite{escher2011general}, force and displacement estimation using a noisy quantum-mechanical oscillator probe~\cite{PhysRevA.88.042112}, and in variational approaches~\cite{escher2012quantum}.
 The proposed general protocol in the extended space entails a purified evolution and, remarkably, demonstrates that there is always a purification channel such that one can restore the quantum-enhanced limit of precision.
 However, observing the joint system plus environment might be practically very challenging.

-Hence, finding an alternative feasible route is highly desirable.
+\vm{Another strategy in noisy quantum metrology is the use of time-continuous monitoring~\cite{plenio2016sensing}.
+Indeed, continuous monitoring of the environment has been proposed as a method to restore Heisenberg-limited precision~\cite{albarelli2018restoring}.
+For a pedagogical introduction, see Albarelli et al.~\cite{albarelli2024apedagogical}.
+Within this framework, the following chain of inequalities has been established~\cite{albarelli2018restoring} (for the case of continuous measurements in linear Gaussian quantum systems, see M. G. Genoni~\cite{genoni2017cramer}):

+where $I_Q[\rho_\mathrm{unc}]$, $\tilde{I}_{Q_{\mathrm{unr}, \eta_j}}$, and $\overline{I_Q}_{\mathcal{L}_\theta}$ denote the QFI for the unconditional state, the unraveling process, and the joint system plus environment, respectively~\cite{albarelli2018restoring}.
+This continuous sensing methodology has been applied in various contexts, including quantum frequency estimation under independent dephasing, where the recovered sensing precision matches the noiseless case~\cite{albarelli2020quantum}; noisy quantum metrology enhanced by continuous nondemolition measurement~\cite{rossi2020noisy}; Heisenberg-limited quantum magnetometry~\cite{albarelli2017ultimate}; characterization of spin-squeezing via continuous monitoring of the output field in a cavity-QED setup~\cite{caprotti20242024}; fundamental tests of physics, such as discriminating wave function collapse models~\cite{genoni2016unravelling}; and applications in quantum batteries~\cite{morrone2023daemonic}.}